morgan3d/misc/jsloadmanager/readme.md

 that uses Promises; it is more elegant in some ways but also more complicated because it relies on more language features.
-Since the current implementation is working fine, I don't intend to port to the Fetch API until some critical feature of (such as the explicit headers or credentialing) is required.
+Since the current implementation is working fine, I don't intend to port to the Fetch API until some critical feature (such as the explicit headers or credentialing) is required.

 ----------------------------------------------------